Customer Support Triage on Autopilot: How AI Turns Voice Reports Into a Prioritized Queue (2026 Guide)

 2. You Lose Technical Context

-3. Triage is Manual and Slow
+3. Triage is Manual, Slow, and Expensive

 What if AI did the triage before your team even saw the ticket?